joestubbs/coe379L-sp24/docs/unit04/hands_on_transformers.rst

      'attention_mask': [1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1]
     }

-You can probably see that the separators have been inserted between the sentences.
+You are probably speculating that the separators have been inserted between the sentences based on those token id's at the beginning and end of the ``input_ids`` lists.
 We can confirm it by using the ``convert_ids_to_tokens()`` function:

 .. code-block:: python3